R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 # Configuring Conclave to use the KDS

-This page explains how to configure an enclave to use the Key Derivation Service (KDS).
+This page describes how to configure an enclave to use the Key Derivation Service (KDS).
 You can find more information about the architecture of the KDS [here](kds-detail.md).

 ## What is the KDS?